-Essential Minerals™, LifeSpa’s highly absorbable and balanced multi-mineral formula, is composed exclusively of Albion®’s patented and fully reacted mineral amino acid chelates, malates, and mineral complexes.*
+Essential Minerals™ is LifeSpa’s highly absorbable and balanced multi-mineral formula composed of fully reacted mineral amino acid chelates, malates, and mineral complexes.*

 Suggested Use: Take two capsules daily, or as directed by your healthcare practitioner.